s0faking/plugin.audio.radiothek/README.md

 * Livestream
 * Broadcast with Cue Tracks
 * Highlights, Tags, Archive, Podcasts
+* Missed a Show
+* Search

 Legal
 -----
-This addon provides access to videos on the ORF Radiothek Website but is not endorsed, certified or otherwise approved in any way by ORF.
+This addon provides access to audiostreams/podcasts on the ORF Radiothek Website but is not endorsed, certified or otherwise approved in any way by ORF.